 The NextGen Leader Award recognizes members who embody the essence of the ALA Code of Ethics with their accomplishments, leadership qualities and the impact they are making within their legal organization, the legal industry and the Association.
 These individuals demonstrate conviction, dedication and relentless pursuit of personal and professional excellence through their engagement, advancement and influence in early interactions with ALA.
 Examples of this impact may include volunteering to support an initiative, activity or event-related program or project at the chapter or international level; joining a committee or task force; serving as a chapter officer; recruiting new members; or introducing innovative new ideas to elevate ALA's visibility and relevancy at the chapter and/or international levels.
-Contest guidelines are available on ALA's website.
-Recipients are identified by a joint task force made up of members of the Chapter Resource Team and Board of Directors.
+Guidelines are available on ALA's website.